sonatype-nexus-community/ahab/README.md

 Available Commands:
-  chase       chase is used for auditing projects with OSS Index help        Help about any command iq          iq is used for auditing your projects with Nexus IQ Server
+  chase       chase is used for auditing projects with OSS Index config      Setup credentials to use when connecting to services help        Help about any command iq          iq is used for auditing your projects with Nexus IQ Server

 Flags:
   -h, --help              help for ahab
+  -t, --token string      Specify your OSS Index API Token -u, --username string   Specify your OSS Index Username

 Use "ahab [command] --help" for more information about a command.
 ```